 - In addition to declining Working Capital, a low “Term Debt Coverage Ratio” is a key ratio in analyzing the financial strength of a farm business.
 This ratio is the cash available for debt repayment divided by the total principal and interest due on all intermediate and long-term loans.

 - Make wise decisions on the use of available cash for farm machinery and capital improvement investments, and make sure that the investments are needed for the farm operation.

-- Carefully analyze farm land purchase decisions.
+- Carefully analyze decisions to purchase farm land.

 - Shop around before settling on a high dollar purchase of farm land, as there may be opportunities to find comparable farm land, as far as land quality and production capability, for less money.

 - Compare the cost of owning the farm land to the likely annual land rental rates over the next few years to secure increased crop acreage.